python-discord/bot/bot/exts/filtering/FILTERS-DEVELOPMENT.md

 For example, filters of type "token" search for a specific token inside the provided string.
 One token filter might look for the string "lemon", while another will look for the string "joe".

-Each filter has a set of settings that decide when it triggers (e.g. in which channels), and what happens if it does (e.g. delete the message).
+Each filter has a set of settings that decide when it triggers (e.g. in which channels, in which categories, etc.), and what happens if it does (e.g. delete the message, ping specific roles/users, etc.).
 Filters of a specific type can have additional settings that are special to them.

 A list of filters is contained within a filter list.